-My dream has always been to tell my story, by ultimately becoming a Inspirational Speaker.
+My dream has always been to tell my story by ultimately becoming an Inspirational Speaker.

 A glimpse into my story:

 I became a survivor 27 years ago when I won my battle against childhood cancer.
-My story begins being rushed to the E.R. due to intense back pain and finding out I had 99+ leukemia cells in my bone marrow, just five days before my 14th birthday.
+My story begins with being rushed to the E.R. due to intense back pain and finding out I had 99+ leukemia cells in my bone marrow just five days before my 14th birthday.

 Topics will be based on the need of the audience:

-- What is was like surviving cancer at 14 years old.
+- What was like surviving cancer at 14 years old.

 - Surviving cancer only to lose all your friends – being an outsider.